Coronavirus (COVID-19) information for Banff

 - Avoid situations where you are in close contact with people who may be ill or where transmission is most likely

 - Do not visit seniors centres or health care facilities if you are feeling ill

-- Self-isolate at home for 14 days if you have returned from travel outside Canada.
+- Self-isolate at home for 14 days if you have returned from travel outside Canada or have come into contact with a confirmed positive case.
 Monitor yourself for flu like symptoms.
-If you develop a fever, cough or have difficulty breathing, do not go to your health care provider; call 8-1-1 for an assessment.
+If you develop a fever, cough or have difficulty breathing, do not go to your health care provider; complete the COVID-19 self-assessment for Albertans and call 8-1-1 if directed.